 Patient costing is undertaken by Costing Teams at a Health Service Provider (HSP)/Local Health Network (LHN) level.
-WA's Round 23 NHCDC submission was based on the individual submissions from the five HSPs.
-This cost data was completed in compliance with the Australian Hospital Patient Costing Standards Version (AHPCS) version 4.0 and reconciles to each HSP's audited financial statements.
-Data submissions were extensively reviewed by the HSPs, prior to official sign off and submission to the Department of Health (Department).
+WA's Round 25 NHCDC submission was based on the individual submissions from the five HSPs.
+This cost data was completed in compliance with the Australian Hospital Patient Costing Standards (AHPCS) version 4.1 and reconciles to each HSP's audited financial statements.
+Data submissions were extensively reviewed by the HSPs, prior to official sign off and submission to the Department.
 Reconciliation statements were supplied for each site.